kanhq/a2a-app/assets/data/code.md

 /**
  * Enc action
  *
- * this action is used to do crypto/encoding transform */
+ * this action is used to do crypto/encoding transform, */

 export type EncAction = {
   /** is this action encrypt/encoing or dencrypt/decoding  */
   isDec?: boolean
-  /** chan of transfrom to perform, you are preferred to combine multiple enc task in one action.
+  /** chan of encrypt/encoding to perform, you are preferred to combine multiple enc task in one action.
    * each methed can be one of:
-   * - base64 : base64 encoding/decoding
+   * - base64 : do base64 encoding/decoding
+   * - base64url : do base64 url safe encoding/decoding
    * - hex : hex encoding/decoding
    * - url : url encoding/decoding
    * - md5 : calculate the md5 checksum of data